 The full cross stitch is done in three easy steps.
 As we said earlier, each stitch covers one square on your fabric.

 Here are the steps to make a full cross stitch:

 For more details, check out our full stitch tutorial article.

-Once you’re done with the thread, gently pass the needle under already existing threads in order to keep the stitches in place and avoid knots and using your scissors, give it a little snip.
-And there you’ll have it!
+Once you’re done with the thread, gently pass the needle under already existing threads in order to keep the stitches in place and avoid knots, and snip off the excess with your scissors.
+And there you have it.
 Your first few stitches!

 Is that it?

 Yes!
 Once you know how to do your full stitch, you can simply follow the rest of the chart, choose the color, thread your needle and count away.